iamgabrielcunha/enhance-prompt-engine/README.md

 ## Why this exists

 I built `/enhance` because I was tired of getting mediocre outputs from a model I knew could do much better.
-I'm a law student, a Brazilian Jiu-Jitsu coach, and a small business owner — I use Claude for everything from contract analysis to sales strategy to theology study.
+I'm a law student and a small business owner — I use Claude for everything from contract analysis to sales strategy to theology study.
 Each domain demands different prompting techniques, and I was spending more time formulating prompts than actually working.

 I read every page of the [DAIR.AI Prompt Engineering Guide](https://www.promptingguide.ai/) and the [Google Cloud Prompt Engineering Guide](https://cloud.google.com/discover/what-is-prompt-engineering).
 I distilled both into a single Claude Code command.
 This is the result.